Updated September 2023

 Delays may also hold up later phases of the project.
 In such cases when you or your developer have held up the progress of a project; you will continue to receive monthly invoices at 50% of the total amount of the agreed schedule.
 If required, the days will be banked and used at a later stage of the project i.e. once all the changes have been made.
 In addition, the total number of months by which the project is delayed will be added to the end of the contract, with the final 50% of the invoice charged.

 a) You shall be responsible for checking any material submitted by us to you for approval.
-You shall approve such material or notify us if any such material is false or misleading or is in any way contrary to law or any applicable UK or EU regulation or law.
-If no approval or notification is given by you within any required time limit (or in the absence of any time limit within a reasonable time) following submission of any material in connection with this clause that material shall be deemed to have been approved by you in connection with this clause.
+You shall approve such material or notify us if any such material is false or misleading or is in any way contrary to law or any applicable UK regulation or law.
+If no approval or notification is given by you within any reasonably required time limit (in the absence of a specified time limit within a reasonable time) following submission of any material in connection with this clause that material shall be deemed to have been approved by you in connection with this clause.

 b) We shall not be liable for any delay in or omission of publication, transmission or any error in any advertisement in the absence of any serious default or neglect on our part.